 On a password-protected flash drive or portable hard drive, in a safe deposit box, water/fireproof safe, or with relatives in the city where you’ll be evacuating.

-In a password-protected online file repository or on the file directory of your family’s personal web site.
-This way you can retrieve them from any Internet-enabled computer.
+In a password-protected online file repository like iCloud, OneDrive, Dropbox or on the file directory of your personal web site.
+That way you can retrieve them from any Internet-enabled computer.

 Would you like to download these instructions for later?
 Just click here and save them to your computer.

 Have Fun Getting Your Stuff Together!
 We’ll talk later…

 Keep The Stuff You Love Safe